syncfusion-content/xamarin-docs/Xamarin/ProgressBar/GettingStarted.md

 There are two variants of progress bar: SfLinearProgressBar and SfCircularProgressBar.
 Each render the progress in its own shape such as rectangle and circle respectively.
 Initialize both the progress bar with a progress value using Progress property as shown in the following code snippet.

-N>By default, the value of progress should be specified between 0 and 100.
-If you need to specify progress value between 0 and 1, you should specify Minimum property to 0 and Maximum property to 1.

 {% tabs %}

 {% highlight xaml %}